 Master's Degree in Communication

 The Master of Arts in Communication program requires 16-24 months of study.
 Students can choose an area of emphasis in areas such as corporate or non-profit communication, public relations, broadcast media, health communication or journalism.
 Many Master of Science programs feature similar course loads but emphasize analytics and research methodologies.
-Dual degree programs may incorporate an examination of law, public affairs or public relations.
-Master's-level courses might include:
+Dual degree programs could incorporate an examination of law, public affairs, business or public relations.